BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/README.md

 ### Thing Configuration

 Each attached thing must specify the type of device and it's Smartthings device name.
-The formart of the Thing description is:
+The format of the Thing description is:

     Thing <thingTypeId> name [ smartthingsName="<deviceName>" ]